 Due to the ongoing Covid-19 pandemic, Academy parents' evenings will take place virtually from September 2020.

 Can my child cycle to school?

 Yes.
 We ask that all students wear helmets and cycle responsibly.
 Please support us by discussing the importance of road safety with your child.
-We have bicycle racks at East.
+We have bicycle racks on site.